Niyaz94/Bot-Detction-On-Twitter/README.md

 This dataset contains 1000 samples from our dataset, selected randomly.
 All the features are original features received from Twitter API; however, we add: 1) The score of Botometer V4 [botometer_v4_score feature] 2) The date of collecting Sample from Twitter API [data_collected_at feature]

-If you're interested in those datasets wanted to use them for your research, please get in touch with us via niyaz94nz@gmail.com or Mrkayhanz@gmail.com
+If you're interested in those datasets, please get in touch with us via niyaz94nz@gmail.com or Mrkayhanz@gmail.com